 Following his graduation, Mike accepted a position at UM as an administrator and professor of Far Eastern history.
-Although he discontinued his work with the University in 1942 to enter politics, he remained a permanently tenured Professor of History at UM for six more decades.
+Although he left the University to enter politics in 1942, he remained a permanently tenured Professor of History at UM for six more decades.

-Although he was an early supporter of Ngo Dinh Diem, Mansfield led a behind-the-scenes effort to end the Vietnam War beginning in the late sixties.
-As Senate Majority Leader from 1961 to 1976, Senator Mansfield was also pivotal in the rapprochement between Washington and Beijing.
-In April 1977, President Carter appointed him American Ambassador to Japan.
+Although he was an early supporter of Ngo Dinh Diem, Senator led a behind-the-scenes effort to end the Vietnam War beginning in the late sixties.
+As Senate Majority Leader from 1961 to 1976, he was also pivotal in the rapprochement between Washington and Beijing, and in the Civil Rights Act of 1964.
+In April 1977, President Carter appointed him American Ambassador to Japan with Maureen at his side.
 Reappointed by President Reagan, he continued in that position until 1988, completing the longest tenure of any U.S. Ambassador to Japan.
-After retiring from public service in 1988, the Mansfields returned to Washington, DC, where Mike worked for Goldman Sachs.
-He continued to advise American and Asian leaders on large questions related to the Pacific Rim and American-Asian relations until his death, at the age of 98, in 2001.